standardnotes/docs/docs/self-hosting/configuration-options.md

 ### Database

 - `DB_HOST`: database host
 - `DB_REPLICA_HOST`: database replica host.
-If no replica supported it should point to the same host as the primary DB.
+If no replica is supported it should point to the same host as the primary DB.
 - `DB_PORT`: database port
 - `DB_USERNAME`: database username
 - `DB_PASSWORD`: database password